 Sumter is a medium-sized city located in the state of South Carolina.
 With a population of 40,816 people and 18 constituent neighborhoods, Sumter is the eighth largest community in South Carolina.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sumter is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Sumter isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sumter are a mix of both white- and blue-collar jobs.
 Overall, Sumter is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Sumter who work in office and administrative support (12.75%), sales jobs (10.87%), and management occupations (8.37%).

-The overall education level of Sumter is somewhat higher than in the average US city of 21.84%: 25.96% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Sumter is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.96% of adults 25 and older in the city have at least a bachelor's degree.